Sollimann/Real-time-elevator-scheduler/README.md

 	```bash
 	$  git clone https://github.com/Sollimann/simulation.git
 	```
 Ps.
-You can also manually download the zip-folder in the up-right corner
+You can also manually download the zip-folder in the up-right corner and extract the file <br />
+inside the src-folder of you workspace

 3. Compile the code by running "catkin_make" inside the workspace:
 	```bash